3liz/lizmap-documentation/CONTRIBUTING.md

 * Exercise, use case

 ## Getting help

-- Send an email to the lizmap mailing list at https://lists.osgeo.org/pipermail/lizmap/
+* Send an email to the Lizmap mailing list at https://lists.osgeo.org/pipermail/lizmap/
-- Join us on IRC , #lizmap on https://libera.chat
+* Join us on IRC , #lizmap on https://libera.chat